bogyo/retrieving-booking-data/README.md

 - <b>App Component</b><br>
   This is the  main component located in the root.
-  a. handling reuest to services
+  a. handling reuests to services
-  b. display template parts with the dynamic data.
+  b. display template parts with the dynamic data (for instance: if we got booking detail or not).
   c. transform data to be displayed
+  d. display the booking retrieve form component or a simple list with booking details (I displayed here values from the mocked data, without serious style, just a simple list.

 Additional info